Home » Easy » Spindle Ornaments | Repurposed Chess Pieces

 Repurposed Chess Pieces

-That’s right, these guys have been waiting around for their perfect repurpose into spindle ornaments.
-I was going camping, and knew that this would be the perfect project to work on.
+That’s right.
+These guys have been waiting around for their perfect repurpose into spindle ornaments.
+I was going camping and knew that this would be the perfect project to work on.

 My first step was to match up pieces that I thought would work well together.

-NOTE: Some of the pieces held felt on their base, I soaked them in water briefly and the felt came right off.
+NOTE: Some of the pieces had felt on their bases.
+I soaked them in water briefly, and the felt came right off.

 When I made my last crafting while camping project I used a regular glue gun with a battery inverter.
 But, I just ordered this Ryobi Glue Gun on Amazon and I’m in love with it!